igorski/zCanvas/README.md

 # Live Demos

 You can view some basic features in the down-and-dirty demos here.

-Note the demos were written in ES5 without the use of any libraries (other than RequireJS to load a transpiled zCanvas), just to make them instantly available to even the oldest of browsers:
+Note these demos were written in good old ES5 without the use of any libraries (other than RequireJS to load a transpiled zCanvas), just to make them instantly available to even the oldest of browsers.

 ### Game demos